Myles Straw Preview, Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- Straw is batting .238 with 15 doubles, three triples, a home run and 38 walks.
+- Straw has 16 doubles, three triples, a home run and 38 walks while hitting .237.

-- In 58.2% of his 122 games this season, Straw has picked up at least one hit.
-He's also had 22 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.